fuminoritanizawa/webpage/content/home/accomplishments.md

   url = ""
   date_start = "2021-09-01"
   date_end = "2025-05-30"
-  description = """Selected as a full scholarship recipient for a foundation supported by Tadashi Yanai, the CEO of <a href="https://www.uniqlo.com/us/en/"> Uniqlo</a>."""
+  description = """Selected as a full scholarship recipient for a foundation supported by Tadashi Yanai, the CEO of <a href="https://www.uniqlo.com/us/en/"> Uniqlo</a>. ($95K p.a.)"""

 +++